aimms/documentation/platform/math-program/mixed-integer-nonlinear-programming.rst

 -------------
 Standard Solvers
 ^^^^^^^^^^^^^^^^
-Next to AOA, AIMMS supports :doc:`BARON <../solvers/baron>` and :doc:`Knitro <../solvers/knitro>` as solvers to solve mixed integer nonlinear optimization problems.
+Next to AOA, AIMMS supports :doc:`BARON <../solvers/baron>`, :doc:`Knitro <../solvers/knitro>` and :doc:`Octeract <../solvers/Octeract>` as solvers to solve mixed integer nonlinear optimization problems.
 BARON is a global optimizer while AOA and Knitro can only guarantee local optima (unless the problem is convex).

 Open Solver Interface
 ^^^^^^^^^^^^^^^^^^^^^